tweakch/protodown/README.md

 ```

 ### Resolve
+With `resolve` you can look for solutions of your use case.

 ```
 $ protodown resolve
 > Looking for UC0... ok
 > Reading use case... ok.
-> Looking for solutions... found 1 solution in "core" for "python"
+> Looking for "python" solutions... found 2 solution(s) in "core"
 ```

-Looks for solutions of your use case for your specified language.
+> Development Notice: This is really where the magic happens...
+I don't really know how protodown will scale when people work on more complex solutions.
+But I will gladly take your suggestions and feedback on how to improve protodown.

 ### Generate
 ```
-$ protodown generate -f
+$ protodown generate --use-first-solution
 > Generating prototype... done!
 ```
 Generate the folders and files for your prototype.